geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 on the frontend, which might lead you to optimize a frontend without ever getting to the backend and actual functionality.

+!!! "delivering a front tire sucks".
+HOWEVER: real development is MODULAR.
+The idea that we can always ship something simple and from there go to something more complex is highly problematic.
+Sometimes there are intermediate steps that don't actually bring much user facing value.
+That's okay.
+The important thing is to make sure that those modules play nicely during the development process and the likely breaking points are the interfaces between modules, so we need to INTEGRATE to expose those weaknesses.

 ![Anti-Agile Development](/blog/images/mvp/mvp-illustration.png)

 ## Endnotes